TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.2.4**
+- I guess I didn't fix the Vampire bug, so here we go again

 **Version 3.2.3**
 - Fixed a bug where the role of a dead client was visible to the Pursuer